154: Parenting (VI)

 It's worth savoring, even if some of them drive me crazy.

-Lately: It's been particularly satisfying to see our kids play together and develop a brotherly connection.
+Lately, it's been particularly satisfying to see our kids play together and develop a brotherly connection.
 Games are invented.
 Balls are tossed and kicked.
 Stories are shared.
 Towers are built and knocked down.
 Fiery disputes emerge and are settled.

 Looking ahead: